PoliticalGraveyard.com

 Lane, F. B. — of Clifton, Greenlee County, Ariz.
 Democrat.
 Delegate to Democratic National Convention from Arizona, 1916 (member, Committee on Rules and Order of Business).
 Burial location unknown.

 Lane, Frances Ramey — of Corbin, Whitley County, Ky.
 Democrat.
-Candidate in primary for Kentucky state house of representatives 82nd District, 1973.
+Candidate for Kentucky state house of representatives 82nd District, 1973.
 Female.
 Still living as of 1973.

-Lane, Francis A. — U.S. Vice Consul in Bremen, 1932.
-Presumed deceased.
+Lane, Francis A. — U.S. Vice Consul in Bremen, as of 1932.
 Burial location unknown.

 Lane, Frank — of Lesterville, Yankton County, S.Dak.
 Member of South Dakota state house of representatives 3rd District, 1891-92.
 Burial location unknown.